 - Evidence of meaningful contributions to the nonprofit sector and significant achievements in his or her field, and/or the service sector.

 - Ability to build and use organizational infrastructure to increase mission and community impact.

 - A minimum of 10 years of experience serving others to create lasting change in the Caribbean and beyond.

-Heidi Clarke is the Executive Director of the Sandals Foundation, a nonprofit organization created in 2009 to continue and expand upon Sandals Resorts International’s philanthropic work across the Caribbean in three key areas: education, community, and the environment.
-Clarke and her team manage more than 100 Sandals Foundation projects and programs annually, as well as develop and maintain relationships with nonprofit organizations in the Caribbean community, corporate partners, and volunteers..
-Now in its 10 year, the Foundation has impacted close to one million people across the Caribbean and the total dollar amount of projects and programs implemented is valued at more than US $58M.
+Heidi Clarke is the Executive Director of the Sandals Foundation, a nonprofit organization created in 2009 to continue and expand upon Sandals Resorts International’s philanthropic work across the Caribbean in three key areas: Education, Community, and Environment.
+She was the first recipient of the Stewart Family Philanthropic Award in 2019 and was honored for the work the non-profit has accomplished including impacting close to one million people across the Caribbean with projects and programs implemented valued at more than US $58M.

-Clarke currently resides in Jamaica with her family and, in addition to her work with the Sandals Foundation, is involved in a wide range of community activities.
-She provides weekly counseling and mentoring for at-risk youth and troubled teenage girls who have suffered domestic violence.
-Clarke volunteers her time regularly serving local-area schools to teach environmental lessons and promote the love of reading.
-She also supports other charitable groups such as the Jamaica Cancer Society, Missionaries of the Poor, Anglican Girls' Home, and Bucco Reef Trust.
+Clarke currently resides in Jamaica with her family and provides weekly counseling and mentorship for at-risk youth and troubled teenage girls, volunteers at local-area schools and supports charitable groups such as the Jamaica Cancer Society, Missionaries of the Poor, Anglican Girls' Home, and Bucco Reef Trust.